 A Hop-Skip-and-Jump away!

 This list wouldn’t be complete without giving the World of Beatrix Potter a mention.
-As well as a good hours’ worth of interactive entertainment, exploring the house and grounds, the WOBP also has a theatre show in the summer called ‘Where is Peter Rabbit’, as well as a café and gift-shop to peruse.
+As well as a good hours’ worth of interactive entertainment, exploring the house and grounds, the WOBP also has a café and gift-shop to peruse.
 While you’re exploring Bowness-on-Windermere you should definitely book a trip with Windermere Lake Cruises.
 Even on a rainy day, a boat trip on the Lake is a perfect way to soak in the amazing atmosphere of the place!

 We just sent you an email.
 Please click the link in the email to confirm your subscription!